Charlotte shooting: 4 law enforcement officers killed, 4 injured as US Marshals Task Force served warrant

 CHARLOTTE, N.C. — Four law enforcement officers were killed, and four other officers were wounded by a suspect opening fire in a warrant-related gunfight in Charlotte, North Carolina, on Monday afternoon.

 The shooting began when a U.S. Marshals Task Force attempted to serve a warrant for firearm possession by a convicted felon.
 During a Monday evening press briefing, authorities said the recipient of the warrant was the one who initially opened fire.
-That suspect, police said, was found dead.
+That suspect, who was later identified as 39-year-old Terry Clark Hughes, Jr., was killed in the shootout, police said.

+Hughes was also wanted for two counts of felony flee to elude out of Lincoln County, North Carolina, according to Charlotte police.

 Police believe two shooters may have been involved.
-They said two persons of interest were taken to the police station for further investigation.
-One person of interest is a 17-year-old juvenile, police said.
-The other is a woman.
+They said two persons of interest, a 17-year-old and a woman, were taken to the police station for further investigation.

 "We have two people of interest at the police station that are being questioned right now," Police Chief Johnny Jennings said during the presser.
 "And we have confirmed that the individual that was set up that we were serving the warrant on was the individual who fired the initial shots and was deceased in the front yard at the end of all of this."